Chemicals are everywhere in our homes and they can damage our bodies

 - How to avoid: Install a water filter designed to remove arsenic.

 Coal burned on land sends mercury-rich clouds over the ocean, where it filters down into the seafood supply, especially the fattiest cold-water fish.
 Mercury wreaks havoc on the body’s endocrine system and causes the greatest harm during pregnancy when it concentrates on the fetal brain.
 It interferes with the menstrual cycle and ovulation, too, and is thought to damage insulin-producing pancreatic cells.

-- How to avoid: Choose wild salmon and farmed trout for safest supplies of omega-3 fatty acids.
+- How to avoid: Choose wild salmon and farmed trout for the safest supplies of omega-3 fatty acids.

 These compounds were first developed in the 1940s by the Nazis and, fortunately, were never used on humans as intended but have been used on food crops as pesticides since the end of World War II.
 Humans get exposure in the food supply.
 Problems with fertility, behavior, and brain development are the result.
 Exposure interferes with the way testosterone communicates with other cells, lowers testosterone levels, and hinders thyroid hormones.